Skip to main content

 What Is a Legal Nurse Consultant?

-Medical malpractice, personal injury and billing fraud are where the medical and legal fields cross paths.
-When that happens, attorneys and other legal professionals call on medical personnel for consulting and expert opinions.
-A legal nurse consultant (LNC) may be one of those experts.
+Medical and legal fields cross paths in areas like medical malpractice, personal injury, workers compensation and billing fraud.
+When this happens, attorneys and other legal professionals call on medical personnel for consulting and expert opinions.
+A legal nurse consultant may be one of those experts.

 Role and Duties of an LNC

 A legal nurse consultant may organize and analyze medical records and related litigation materials, conduct client interviews, do medical literature searches, or locate and prepare demonstrative evidence.
-In medical malpractice cases, the LNC may identify standards of care or put together healthcare event chronologies and compare them to allegations made in a case.
+In medical malpractice cases, the legal nurse consultant may identify standards of care or put together healthcare event chronologies and compare them to allegations made in a case.

 Other activities that may be part of legal nurse consulting include:

-Most LNCs practice in general professional negligence (medical malpractice) or other personal injury litigation (such as auto accident and slip and fall cases), according to the AALNC.
-Other areas in which LNCs provide services include case management, life-care planning, Medicare set-asides, product liability, risk management, toxic torts (exposure to hazardous chemicals or substances), and Workers Compensation.
+Legal nurse consultants practice in various areas like general professional negligence (medical malpractice) or other personal injury litigation (such as auto accident and slip and fall cases).
+Further areas in which legal nurse consultants provide services include case management, life-care planning, Medicare set-asides, product liability, risk management, toxic torts (exposure to hazardous chemicals or substances), and workers compensation.

-LNCs may be employees of law firms, insurance companies, government agencies or hospitals.
-Other LNCs are independent practitioners who offer consulting services.
+Legal nurse consultants may be employees of law firms, insurance companies, government agencies or hospitals.
+Other legal nurse consultants are independent practitioners who offer consulting services.

 Becoming an LNC

-Nurses began consulting in the legal field in the late 1970s, according to the AALNC.
+Nurses began consulting in the legal field in the late 1970s.
 Typically, a registered nurse (RN) — having no law training — learned about the law by working with attorneys and self-study.
 Even today, on-the-job training is a common way for nurses to get started in legal consulting.

-Although a bachelor’s or advance nursing degree is not a requirement for consulting, nurses may find that completing an online RN to MSN program increases their value (and earnings) in the consulting field.
-Nurses may also increase their value by becoming certified as a Legal Nurse Consultant (LNCC).
-Nurses must have at least five years of experience as an RN and 2,000 hours of experience as an LNC during the three years prior to be able to take the AALNC certification exam.
+Although a bachelor’s or advanced nursing degree is not a requirement for consulting, nurses may find that completing an RN to MSN program increases their value (and earnings) in the consulting field.
+Nurses may also increase their value by becoming certified as a Legal Nurse Consultant Certified (LNCC).
+Nurses must have at least five years of experience as an RN and 2,000 hours of legal nurse consulting experience during the five years prior to be able to take the AALNC certification exam.

-Learn more about the UT Arlington online RN to MSN program.
+Learn more about UTA’s online RN to MSN program.

 Related Articles